If you haven’t already, please read the “TCT Disclaimer,” under the True Crime tab at the top of the page, before reading any true crime posts.

 Then, on July 23, 1969, 18-year-old Karen Sue Beineman, an Eastern Michigan University student, disappeared.
 She was reported missing by her roommate when she didn’t show up to their room after curfew.
-She’d last been seen alive heading downtown to a wig shop in the afternoon.
+She was last seen alive heading downtown to a wig shop in the afternoon that day.

 Three days later, Beineman’s body was found, nude and face down in a wooded gully alongside a parkway.
 She’d been extensively beaten, with some lacerations so severe sections of her skin had come off, exposing subcutaneous tissue.
 She had skull fractures and brain injuries, caused by a blunt instrument.
 Her neck, shoulders, nipples and breasts had been burned by a caustic agent, which she was then forced to drink.
 As with the others, a section of her clothing had been placed inside her throat.